 Skip to content

-This guide shows how to deploy a Vite.js React TypeScript application to Cloudflare using Alchemy.
+This guide demonstrates how to deploy a Vite.js React TypeScript application with a Hono API to Cloudflare using Alchemy.

 Create a new Vite.js Project